iredmail/docs/en_US/faq/file.locations.md

 ## iRedAPD

-Main config file is `/opt/iredapd/settings.py` on all Linux/BSD distributions.
+* Main config file is `/opt/iredapd/settings.py` on all Linux/BSD distributions.
+* Log file:

+    * With iRedAPD-1.7.0 and later releases, log file is `/var/log/iredapd/iredapd.log`.
+    * With iRedAPD-1.6.0 and older releases, log file is `/var/log/iredapd.log`.

 ## iRedAdmin